havatv/qgisnnjoinplugin/help/source/index.rst

 Versions
 ===============
-The current version is 1.3.2
+The current version is 1.3.3

+- 1.3.3

+  - Fixed issue with progressbar running too fast (#17)

 - 1.3.2